 Conserving large, intact, healthy forests assures that the many environmental, economic, and societal benefits they provide will persist well into the future.
-However, many forests are at risk of being converted into non-forests uses as populations grow and development expands.
-As 72% of Maryland's forest cover is privately owned, conservation easements are an integral part of maintaining forests.
+However, many forests are at risk

 The Forest Legacy Program (FLP) protects working forests on private land.
 It is a voluntary program administered by the U.S. Forest Service in partnership with states to protect important forested areas that are threatened for conversion to non-forest uses.
 FLP provides funds for conservation easements or fee simple purchases of forest lands at fair market value to interested landowners who meet the program requirements.
 Maryland, where FLP is administered by the Maryland Forest Service, has acquired easements for 2,014 acres of forests as of 2019.